 - Use this link to access the Elastic Beanstalk console.aws.amazon.com/elasticbeanstalk/home#/newApplication?applicationName=tutorials&environmentType=LoadBalanced

-- Enter the application name, if you wish you can enter tags.
-You can leave the default environment information.
+- Thus, enter the application name, if you wish, you can enter tags.
+After that, you can leave the default environment information.

-- In the Platform drop-down select the platform and platform branch that matches the language you used to develop your application.
+- Therefore, in the Platform drop-down select the platform and platform branch that matches the language you used to develop your application.

-- You can Upload your code from your repository.
+- Meanwhile, you can upload your code from your repository.
 But in this guide we will be using a Sample application for our demonstration.
-Choose Review and launch it.
+Then, choose Review and launch it.

-- Now review all the options and you can decide to edit or choose the available option you want to use.
-After this you can then go ahead to Create app.
+- So review all the options, and you can decide to edit or choose the available option you want to use.
+After this, you can then go ahead to Create app.

-- If you receive the below Congratulations page it means your environment is set.
+- Hence, if you receive the below Congratulations page it means your environment is set.

-It is now time to Publish our local application to Elastic Beanstalk through AWS Toolkit
+Let’s Publish to Elastic Beanstalk through AWS Toolkit

 - Make sure you install the extension AWS Toolkit from Visual Studio Market place inside your Visual Studio so that you will be able to publish your application to Elastic Beanstalk.

-- Close Visual Studio and allow the installation to begin…..
+- Afterward, close Visual Studio and allow the installation to begin…..

-- Confirm the Health status is Ok which will confirm that the environment launched successfully.
+- Then, confirm the Health status is Ok, which will confirm that the environment launched successfully.

 - In Visual Studio, open your application.
-In this guide I will open the sample application TechdirectarchivedotNetSample.sln.
+Meanwhile, in this guide I will open the sample application TechdirectarchivedotNetSample.sln.

 - From the Solution Explorer expand ‘TechdirectarchivedotNetSample.sln’ and build it to confirm there is no bugs.

-- Right-click MVC5App and from the context-menu select Publish to AWS Elastic Beanstalk.
+- Right-click MVC5App.
+Furthermore, from the context-menu select Publish to AWS Elastic Beanstalk.

 Note before you Publish to AWS Elastic Beanstalk you need to Create Profiles for your AWS Access Credentials for AWS Toolkit in Visual Studio

 - On the Publish to AWS Elastic Beanstalk page enter your account profile details.
-Under the Deployment Target section select Redeploy to an existing environment and choose your application.
+Then, under the Deployment Target section select Redeploy to an existing environment and choose your application.

 Click Next and when everything goes right you will get the below image